unionai/unionai-docs/source/core-concepts/tasks/index.md

 ## Tasks are strongly typed

 Tasks have strongly typed inputs and outputs, which are validated at deployment time.
 This helps catch bugs early and ensures that the data passing through tasks and workflows is compatible with the explicitly stated types.

 Under the hood, Union uses the [Flyte type system](https://docs.flyte.org/en/latest/protos/docs/core/core.html#flyteidl-core-types-proto) and translates between the Flyte types and the SDK language types, in this case Python.
 Python type annotations make sure that the data passing through tasks and workflows is compatible with the explicitly stated types defined through a function signature.
 The Flyte type system is also used for caching, data lineage tracking, and automatic serialization and deserialization of data as it’s passed from one task to another.

 ## Tasks are containerized

 While (most) tasks are locally executable, when a task is deployed to Union as part of the registration process it is containerized and run in its own independent Kubernetes pod.
+{@@ if byoc @@}
 This allows tasks to have their own independent set of [software dependencies](task-software-environment/index) and [hardware requirements](task-hardware-environment/index).
 For example, a task that requires a GPU can be deployed to Union with a GPU-enabled container image, while a task that requires a specific version of a software library can be deployed with that version of the library installed.
+{@@ endif @@}

 ## Tasks are named, versioned, and immutable